massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/image-link-list.md

 ### Description
-List of links with optional logo images
+List of links with optional images

 ### Status
 * Stable as of 5.0.0